fastify/fastify/docs/Reference/Server.md

 > **Note**
 > Some config properties from the request object will be
 > undefined inside the custom not found handler.
-E.g:
+E.g.:
 > `request.routerPath`, `routerMethod` and `context.config`.
 > This method design goal is to allow calling the common not found route.
 > To return a per-route customized 404 response, you can do it in